centreon/centreon-documentation/en/alerts-notifications/resources-status.md

 When one or more alerts are visible, you may need to acknowledge them to tell your team that the problem is handled, you can do that in two ways:

--   By directly acknowledging on the line, an "Acknowledgement" button appears on mouseover
+-   By directly acknowledging the line, an "Acknowledgement" button appears on mouseover
 -   By selecting multiple lines and clicking on the "Acknowledgement" button, above the table